Max0994/Plant-Recognizer/README.txt

 Usage Instructions (Инструкции по использованию)
 You can interact with the Telegram bot @PlantRecognizerBot to identify plant species.
 Alternatively, you can place several images in the data/test/ folder and run classify_image.py.
 The console will display the analysis results for each image, along with the corresponding plant name.
 There is also a file named classify_stream.py which, in theory, should perform analysis using a webcam.
 However, due to time constraints, I was unable to fully test this functionality.

 To train the model, you can run main.py, but please note that the model is already trained, so running this script is not necessary for immediate usage.
 Please keep in mind that the prototype was trained with approximately 200 images, whereas in a real-world project, a much larger dataset would be used.
-This will ensure that the model does not misidentify your finger as a cabbage, for example.

 Contributing
 This project was developed independently.
 However, if you are interested in contributing or collaborating, please feel free to contact me.